 Strong pastoral care is one of the pillars of our success.
 All students in Year 12 and 13 have a form tutor who provides the academic and wellbeing intervention central to post-16 accomplishments.
-Tutors deliver our extensive tutorial sessions which contain study and thinking skills to bridge the gap between GCSE and post-16 learning.
+Tutors deliver our Form Time sessions which contain study and discussion to bridge the gap between GCSE and post-16 learning.
 They also undertake academic mentoring with students on a one-to-one basis following our regular, calendared assessment and feedback windows known as Assessment Points, and post-exams.

 We appreciate that some students do struggle with the transition into Sixth Form and are committed to working with them and their families to find solutions that work.
 We closely monitor their progress during Year 12 and, if it looks like they are not making the expected levels of progress, we will talk to them and their parents/carers.
 We will investigate whether they need additional academic or pastoral support, as well as ensuring that they have chosen a course that is right for them.
 If, after their transition exams at the end of Year 12, they achieve an E grade or below, we will talk to them about possible alternative options.
 Students who have chosen alternatives – such as retaking Year 12, changing course, or studying for the 1-year Pre-U course instead, have had an excellent track record in achieving success and then getting in to university.